kubedb/docs/docs/guides/mongodb/concepts/catalog.md

 ### spec.stash
 This holds the Backup & Restore task definitions, where a `TaskRef` has a `Name` & `Params` section.
 Params specifies a list of parameters to pass to the task.

-### spec.upgradeConstraints
+### spec.updateConstraints
-UpgradeConstraints specifies the constraints that need to be considered during version upgrade.
-Here `allowList` contains the versions those are allowed for upgrading from the current version.
+updateConstraints specifies the constraints that need to be considered during version update.
+Here `allowList` contains the versions those are allowed for updating from the current version.
 An empty list of AllowList indicates all the versions are accepted except the denyList.
-On the other hand, `DenyList` contains all the rejected versions for the upgrade request.
+On the other hand, `DenyList` contains all the rejected versions for the update request.
 An empty list indicates no version is rejected.

 ### spec.podSecurityPolicies.databasePolicyName